endergreen12/pjsekai-frida-scripts/README.md

 ![image](https://github.com/user-attachments/assets/b95c522b-9ebe-4761-8f73-721c9b37bafa)

-By default, the script will dump MasterMusicAlls, MasterEventStories, MasterSpecialStoryMap and MasterUnitStoryEpisodeAll
+By default, the script will dump MasterMusicAllMap, MasterEventStories, MasterSpecialStoryMap and MasterUnitStoryEpisodeAll

 You can easily change the dump targets by changing targetDataNameArray in the script